wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.7.2-dev3 =
+= Version 6.7.2-dev4 =

 *Free* and Pro Versions:

-* Added 'Recommend Author' to the Twitter social sharing options.
+* Added a 'Recommend Author' option to the Twitter social sharing settings.
-* Added 'ngfb_content_seed' filter hook.
+* Added a 'ngfb_content_seed' filter hook.
+* Fixed: Disabled content filtering for WooCommerce cart, checkout and account pages.

 Pro Version:

 * Added `onFocus()` and `onBlur()` events with default text for the Custom Settings input and textarea fields.
 * Added support for WooCommerce product images defined in the Custom Settings metabox.
 * Fixed: Changed the WooCommerce `get_product()` function call, which does not appear to be available in older versions, for a global class method call instead.
-* Fixed: Disabled content text rendering for WooCommerce cart, checkout and customer account pages.

 = Version 6.7.1 =